 Hoi Trinh (Member & Founder) – USA

 Hoi Trinh is an Australian lawyer of Vietnamese origin.
 He obtained his arts and law degrees in 1995 at Melbourne University (Australia) and master degree at Oxford University (U.K.).
 A corporate lawyer in Sydney in the mid 90s, Hoi first left Australia to volunteer in Hong Kong and later in the Philippines where he set up a legal aid office to assist the last remaining Vietnamese boat people left stateless there since 1989.
-In 2005, Hoi co-founded VOICE (Vietnamese Overseas Initiative for Conscience Empowerment), a non-profit organization established in the US to help build civil society in Vietnam and assist refugees from that country.
-Currently, VOICE is focusing on providing legal assistance for the remaining Vietnamese refugees in Southeast Asia and assisting local Vietnamese lawyers and civil rights defenders in their quest to exercise their rights to freedom of information and expression.
+In 2005, Hoi co-founded VOICE (Vietnamese Overseas Initiative for Conscience Empowerment).
 A recipient of the 1998 Young Vietnamese Australian of the Year Award, Hoi was recognized as one of the national top young lawyers at the 1999 Young Australian Lawyer of the Year Award Ceremony.
 In 2000, Hoi was selected as a torchbearer for the Sydney Summer Olympics.
 He was awarded Australia Oxford-Chevening scholarship in 2001.